dgorgan/tic-tac-terminated/README.md

 # tic-tac-terminated
-Tic Tac Toe game with arnold theme
+Tic Tac Toe game with arnold theme.
+Created by Dimitri Gorgan and Aurelio Avelleyra.